 Ability to absorb oxygen

 The flux that absorbs oxygen quickly is efficient in absorbing several oxides that may form on the jewelry pieces when soldering them.
 Oxides formed on the jewelry don’t let Flux flow into the seams, preventing a strong bond.
-Using Flux helps in effective soldering as it allows Flux flow smoothly in the joints.
+Using Flux helps in effective soldering as it allows Flux to flow smoothly in the joints.

 Certain types of Flux do not contain zinc chloride, ammonium chloride, or hydrochloric acid.
 Such types of Flux are non-irritating to the skin.
 They don’t contain any corrosive residue.
 Choose them to ensure a safe application.